steven-freed/guitarRepair-app-aws/README.md

     1. Start iOS app with Xcode and start an app in AWS Mobile Hub console

-    2. Adjust the settings to your requirements
+    2. Adjust the settings to your requirements, create a user pool under 'User Sign-In' for authentication, well need it later to control access to our API
     I use Dynamo with the following Schema
 ![Alt text](/images/db.png?raw=true "Dynamo Schema")